wardm4/gradhack/README.md

 * ! indicates an item
 * ~ indicates a book

-This is a very preliminary sketch of the final game.
 To run you will need pygame and python 3 (maybe earlier versions will work?).
 You do not need to make anything.

 Steps to play: